kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 	     ylab="Number of packages (N=500)")

-Plot histograms for the following:
+Try creating a fictitious histogram for each of the following situations:

--	The grades for a class for a really easy test
+-	The grades for a class for a really easy test.
--	The numbers thrown from a 6-sided die
+-	The numbers thrown from a 6-sided die.
--	The annual income for people in your country
+-	The annual income for people in your country.
+-   Analytical measurements taken in a laboratory, by the same person or computerized process.

 .. - seeds with the same size later become plants of different heights and yield of fruit
 .. - people born in the same year have lives of different duration due to environmental, genetic, health and societal factors
 .. - games such as poker, roulette, lotteries, dice
-.. - analytical measurements taken in a laboratory, even by the same person or computerized process have different outcomes
 .. - weight of corn seeds (average is 200mg)

 In preparing the above histograms, what have you implicitly inferred about time-scales?
 These histograms show the long-term distribution (probabilities) of the system being considered.
 This is why *concepts of chance and random phenomena* can be use to described systems and processes.
-Probabilities can be used to describe our long-term expectations:
+Probabilities can be used to describe our long-term expectations.
+Let us contrast some long-term and short-term expectations next:

 -	The long-term sex ratio at birth 1.06:1 (boy:girl) is expected in Canada; but a newly pregnant mother would not know the sex.
--	The long-term data from a process shows an 85% yield from our batch reactor; but tomorrow it could be 59% and the day after that 86%.
+-	The long-term data from a process shows an 85% output yield from our batch reactor; but tomorrow it could be 59% and the day after that 86%.
--	Canadian life tables from 2002 (`Statistics Canada website <http://www.statcan.gc.ca/bsolc/olc-cel/olc-cel?catno=84-537-XIE&lang=eng>`_) show that females have a 98.86% chance of reaching age 30 and a 77.5% chance of reaching age 75; but people die at different ages due to different causes.
 -	We know that a fair die has a 16.67% chance of showing a 4 when thrown, but we cannot predict the value of the next throw.

 Even if we have complete mechanistic knowledge of our process, the concepts from probability and statistics are useful to summarize and communicate information about past behaviour, and the expected future behaviour.

-Steps to creating a frequency distribution, illustrated with 4 examples:
+Steps to creating a frequency distribution, illustrated with 4 examples, labelled A, B, C, and D.

 	#.
 Decide what you are measuring: